United Way of Cascade County believes...

 United Way has three universal goals — helping children achieve academic greatness, promoting financial stability and independence and helping families live healthier.
 All three are intertwined and together build a better community.
 Education is essential to getting and keeping a job with a livable wage and health benefits.
 A steady and adequate income creates stable families where kids can thrive.
 Access to quality healthcare keeps children on track in school and adults productive at work.

-Along with directing donations to local nonprofits that are working on those goals, United Way of Cascade County is leading the way, bringing together teams of people and building its own initiatives, including efforts to improve elementary students’ reading skills and to reduce the high school drop out rate.
+Along with directing donations to local nonprofits that are working on those goals, United Way of Cascade County is leading the way, bringing together teams of people and building its own initiatives, including efforts to help the homeless and to reduce the high school drop out rate.